 Maintaining good health and addressing the lifestyle risks is a key factor for lowering your chances of suffering a stroke.
 These include eating healthily, maintaining a regular exercise routine, avoiding smoking and drinking alcohol in moderation.
 However, no amount of healthy living can make you totally immune from disease.

 At Echelon Health, we offer a range of Health Assessments to screen for many of the most common diseases which can cause premature death.
 Our dedicated Stroke Risk is for those people who have concerns over their risk of a stroke.
 It involves a powerful MRI scan of the brain tissue to determine signs of any vascular damage and also the brain arteries to look for any aneurysms or arteriovenous malformations, as well as the inside of the neck arteries looking for the earliest signs of furring up.
+This body check is the gold standard for detecting heart and stroke risk.
 In addition, we perform detailed blood tests as well as perform an ECG recording of your heart looking for rhythm disturbances.
 If anything untoward is found you can be reassured that an effective treatment plan will be put in place, or an onward referral to one of our trusted specialists will be arranged.
 Prevention is always better than cure.

 Click Here to view our Health Assessment Packages which include scanning the body for the early signs of a stroke.